 And more

 Once these chemicals are released, they cannot be captured, and they permanently stay in the environment.
 Within 4-10 hours of exposure these chemicals can cause “Teflon flu” or “Polymer fume fever”.
-The symptoms can present as a headache, body aches, chills, and a fever.
+The symptoms can present as a headache, body aches, chills, a fever, and other flu-like symptoms.

-Even the American Cancer Society has dropped hints that it may not be as safe as the Teflon companies claim it to be.
+Even the American Cancer Society has dropped hints in recent years that it may not be as safe as the Teflon companies claim it to be.
 They suggest there may be a connection between Teflon and cancer.

 Many of these pans also contain heavy metals which also make their way into your food.
 Among these metals are lead and cadmium.